-As noted above, the McGill University Centre has now been decided with the affiliated architectural firms of IBI Group being the lead building architects working in support of the

-Consortium led by SNC Lavalin.
-This significant project together with other work, including the revitalisation of the private sector across Canada, where IBI Group services the design of housing will lead to increased fee volumes in the ensuing quarter.
+As noted above, the McGill University Centre has now achieved financial close with the affiliated architectural firms of IBI Group being the lead building architects working in support of the Consortium led by SNC Lavalin.
+This significant project together with Women's College Hospital and other public work, as well as in the revitalisation of the private sector across Canada, where IBI Group services the design of housing, which will all lead to increased fee volumes in the ensuing quarters.